otsaloma/dataiter/README.md

 pip install -U numba
 ```

-dataiter optionally uses **Numba** to speed up certain operations.
+Dataiter optionally uses **Numba** to speed up certain operations.
 If
-you have Numba installed and importing it succeeds, dataiter will use it
+you have Numba installed and importing it succeeds, Dataiter will use it
 automatically.
 It's currently not a hard dependency, so you need to
 install it separately.